 Neuropathy can be a nasty long-term side effect of cancer drugs.

-Hearing a Covid-19 survivor describing ‘pins and needles’ in her limbs, just made we wonder if the drugs used can produce this effect?
+Hearing a Covid-19 survivor describing ‘pins and needles’ in her limbs, made we wonder if the drugs used to treat this ‘new’ disease can also produce this effect?

 In case this is true, here is whatsays about the condition: –